-3.3 Changes in C, 13C and 14C with depth
+3.3 Changes in C, C and C with depth

-Soil depths increased with rainfall from north to south.
-In all soils, C and 14C concentration decreased with depth.
-Differences in lithology and hence mineralogy were more important controls on C and C isotopes than differences in rainfall (Figure 3 and Supplemental Table 2).
-Notably, soils developed on nephelinite had the highest C concentrations, while felsic soils had the lowest (Figure 3).
-Patterns in δ^{13} C by depth followed two general patterns.
-Felsic, gabbro and nephelinite soils had large (2-6‰) increases in between the surface and ~10-30 cm depth then became depleted below (Figure 3).
-Red and black basalt soils experienced a ~2‰ enrichment in δ^{13} C with depth and then stayed constant.
-Radiocarbon declined with depth in all soils, but in wetter sites (>550 mm annual rainfall) shifted towards higher 14C values at the very bottom of the profile (BC or C horizons; Suppl.
-Table 1).
-The 14C signatures of organic C in the red and black basalt soils was lower (<0‰ at all depths, even at the surface) compared to the other soils, and were the most enriched in δ^{13} C at all depths (Figure 3).
+Soil depths increased with increasing annual rainfall.
+In all soils, C and C concentration decreased with depth.
+However, differences in lithology and hence mineralogy were more important controls on C and C isotopes than differences in rainfall (Fig. 3 and Table S2).
+Notably, soils developed on nephelinite had the highest C concentrations while felsic soils had the lowest (Fig. 3).
+Patterns in $\delta^{13}$ C by depth followed two general patterns.
+Felsic, gabbro, and nephelinite soils had large (2-6‰) increases in between the surface and ~ 10-30 cm depth then became depleted below (Fig. 3).
+Red and black basalt soils experienced a $\sim 2\%0$ enrichment in $\delta^{13}$ C to $\sim 10$ cm depth and then stayed constant.
+Radiocarbon declined with depth in all soils but in wetter sites (>550 mm annual rainfall) shifted towards higher C values at the very bottom of the profile (BC or C horizons; Table S1).
+The C signatures of organic C in the red and black basalt soils were lower (<0% at all depths, even at the surface) compared to the other soils and were the most enriched in $\delta^{13}$ C at all depths (Fig. 3).